 With the revised federal regulations, released in September 2011, the MITP has decided to continue to implement the Extended IFSP Option.
 After consideration of statewide stakeholder feedback, the MITP chose the beginning of the school year following the child's fourth birthday as the ending date of the Extended IFSP.
-The beginning of the school year following the child's
+The beginning of the school year following the child's fourth birthday aligns closely with the State's Prekindergarten Programs regulations, COMAR 13A.06.02.
+The family choice for continuation of services on an IFSP is included in statute (ED, §8-416) and regulation (COMAR 13A.13.01).

 Additional factors were considered in the continuation of the Extended IFSP Option in Maryland to families.
 The school readiness data below demonstrate a continued achievement gap between preschool children with disabilities who are "fully ready" for school as compared to their same age peers.
+In SFY 2015, a there was a 29-point gap between the percentage of children with disabilities fully ready for kindergarten and their same age non-disabled peers.